 Why Is Gratitude More Important Than You Think

-What is gratitude?
-Is it just saying “Thanks” or “I owe you one” to someone who did something for us?
+Is gratitude just saying “Thanks” or “I owe you one” to someone who did us a favor?

 Actually, it’s more.
-UC Davis psychology professor Robert Emmons, the father of gratitude research, says gratitude needs us to fulfill two conditions:
+Robert Emmons, the foremost authority on gratitude research, says gratitude needs us to fulfill two conditions:

 1. Affirmation: that we have achieved a positive outcome, and

-2. Recognition: that the good outcome came from a source outside of ourselves.
+2. Recognition: that the good outcome came from a source outside ourselves.

-So, being truly grateful means that we affirm the good in our life and also recognize the work of others in making it happen.
+So, being truly grateful means affirming the good in our lives and also recognizing the work of others in making it happen.

 Why is gratitude important?